waylad/moonwar/README.md

-## MOONWAR
+## MoonWar

 ### Demo Video: https://youtu.be/n9K53hpc2qs

 ### Demo: https://moonwar.io

-MOONWAR is a space shooter game on Moonbeam.
-MOONWAR has upgradable NFT spaceships and a built-in DSL for you to create your own adventures!
+MoonWar is a space shooter game on Moonbeam.
+MoonWar has upgradable NFT spaceships and a built-in DSL for you to create your own adventures!
 Let's first look into the game itself then the DSL.

 ## About the game

-MOONWAR is a fully working game available at https://moonwar.io
+MoonWar is a fully working game available at https://moonwar.io
 ![](https://moonwar.io/assets/screenshots/level-1.png)

 You play the game with your NFT spaceship.
 Mint a basic ship to start with.
 Access the game and fight enemy ships.
 Harvest their parts.
 Upgrade your ship.
 Then sell your upgraded NFT ship.